AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/cluster.md

 <H3 style="color:blue;font-size:1.1em">What can I do with the plots?</H3>

 For each selection of distance method, i.e. "Euclidian", a plot tab is created with 2 or 4 plots.
+They are:

-They are: 1\) the distance matrix displayed in the same way the refinement covariance matrix is displayed (default coloring is "paired" – same parameter as the powder pattern contour plot); 2\) the 3D PCA analysis plot; 3\) the hierarchical dendrogram plot and 4\) the PCA percent contribution plot.
-Each can be zoomed independent of the others and the 1st three can be selected to show as a single plot in the tab (see **Plot selection** above).
+1. the distance matrix displayed in the same way the refinement covariance matrix is displayed (default coloring is "paired" – same parameter as the powder pattern contour plot);
+2. the 3D PCA analysis plot;
+3. the hierarchical dendrogram plot and
+4. the PCA percent contribution plot.

+Each can be zoomed independent of the others and the 1st three can be selected to show as a single plot in the tab (see [**Plot selection**, above](#Cluster-PlotSel)).
 A LB mouse selection (& hold button down) of a 3D PCA point will show the data set name in the plot status line.
 If clusters are determined by e. g.
 K-means, the 3D PCA points will be colored by cluster membership.